facebookincubator/velox/velox/docs/functions/spark/math.rst

 .. spark:function:: log2(x) -> double

     Returns the logarithm of ``x`` with base 2.
-Return null for zero input.
+Return null for zero and non-positive input.

 .. spark:function:: log10(x) -> double

     Returns the logarithm of ``x`` with base 10.
-Return null for zero input.
+Return null for zero and non-positive input.

 .. spark:function:: multiply(x, y) -> [same as x]